KelvinAnderson10/my-diary/README.md

 - Clone the repo: `git clone https://github.com/KelvinAnderson10/my-diary.git`
 - Install dependencies: `npm install`
-- Add `.env` at the root of the directory, with your own firebase project credential:
+- Add `.env` at the root of the directory, with your own firebase project configuration:

   ```
   VITE_API_KEY=XXXXX